How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 Step 2: Choose the Right College Major (Hint: It’s Not Just “Premed”)

 You do not have to major in biology.
-(Unless you love it.)
+Unless you love it.

 Action Steps:

-- Pick a major you actually like.
+- Pick a major you actually enjoy.

-- Knock out required courses (biology, chemistry, organic chemistry, physics, math, English).
+- Knock out required courses: biology, chemistry, organic chemistry, physics, math, English.

 - Get clinical experience: scribing, shadowing, volunteering.